Colin Boyd, Baron Boyd of Duncansby

 Colin Boyd, Baron Boyd of Duncansby, (born 7 June 1953) is a former Scottish judge who was a Senator of the College of Justice from June 2012 to June 2024.
-He was Lord Advocate for Scotland from 24 February 2000 until his resignation on 4 October 2006.
+He previously served as the Lord Advocate from 24 February 2000 until his resignation on 4 October 2006.
 On 11 April 2006, Downing Street announced that Colin Boyd would take a seat as a crossbench life peer; however, he took the Labour whip after resigning as Lord Advocate.
 He was formally introduced in the House of Lords on 3 July 2006.

-On the day SNP leader Alex Salmond was elected First Minister of Scotland (16 May 2007), it was reported that Boyd was quitting the Scottish Bar to become a part-time consultant with public law solicitors Dundas & Wilson.
+On 16 May 2007, the day SNP leader Alex Salmond was elected First Minister of Scotland, it was reported that Boyd was quitting the Scottish Bar to become a part-time consultant with public law solicitors Dundas & Wilson.
 He told the Glasgow Herald, "This is a first.
 I don't think a Lord Advocate has ever done this—left the Bar and become a solicitor."